setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/angular-start-project/angular-start-project-backlog.md

 ## Description

-There is a need for a public Git [repository]((https://github.com/setmy-info/angular-start-project)) that serves as a template project and can be used as a starting point for new Angular projects.
+There is a need for a public Git [repository]((https://github.com/setmy-info/angular-start-project)) that serves **as a template** project and can be used as a starting point for new Angular projects.

 To provide a **reusable** and **maintainable** Angular starter template that simplifies and standardizes the creation of new web-based **application** projects and **websites**.

+In future such a template can be developed into a CLI tool for Angular projects generation.

+## Goal description

+To upgrade an old Angular template project to the newest Angular.
+Add a root folder / URL leaving for specifically styled and designed web pages.

+### Idea behind that

+...

 ## Skills